The Moffs (band): Formation and success 1984–1986

-Former road manager of The Scientists, Greg 'Quick' Smyrell saw the band at a 1984 gig and took on the role of manager.
-Quick enlisted The Scientist's record producer Chris Logan to oversee the band's first recording, that became their 'demo tape'.
+Greg 'Quick' Smyrell, former road manager of the Scientists, saw the band at a 1984 gig and took on the role of manager.
+Quick enlisted the Scientist's record producer Chris Logan to oversee the band's first recording, that became their 'demo tape'.
 This cassette tape was successful in not only securing more inner-city gigs for the band, but became sought after by the now increasing audience.
-In late 1984, Quick handed the demo tape to John Needham of Citadel Records (bands on the label included Died Pretty, Lime Spiders, Screaming Tribesmen, The Stems), who signed the band to the label.
+In late 1984, Quick handed the demo tape to John Needham of Citadel Records (bands on the label included Died Pretty, Lime Spiders, Screaming Tribesmen, the Stems), who signed the band to the label.

 Another Day in the Sun, with its flip side Clarodomineaux, was recorded in February 1985 at Paradise Studios Sydney and released in April.
 The single became a major independent success.
 It reached no.1 on the Australian Independent Charts and stayed in the top 20 for over four months.
 Australian music magazine Rock Australia Magazine (RAM) at the time wrote, "The Moffs have strung together every solemn rock'n'roll cliché and somehow succeeded in creating the most perfect yearning melancholy spine-tingler since White Rabbit."
 The song was also embraced by the underground music scenes in the UK and Europe, with Jon Storey of influential UK fanzine Bucketfull of Brains calling it single of the year; "this is the best of the flawless series of Citadel singles, and believe me, the competition is fierce".
 Tom recalls that the writing of the song Another Day in the Sun was influenced more by early Brian Eno than by 1960s psychedelia.
 The band began what was to become their consistent touring of Sydney and Melbourne where audiences continued to grow, and where the vibrant community radio scene of Melbourne (3RRR, 3CR, 3PBS) embraced and supported the band.